spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

    product = get_object_or_404(Product.objects.all(), slug=slug)

-If the only thing we are going to do with the product object is render it in a template, the final, concise version of our view will look like this:
+If the only thing we are going to do with the product object is render it in a template, then the final, concise version of our view will look like this:

 .. code-block:: python